-In a situation where access to DNS resolver is not limited using IP firewall, you can implement access restrictions which combines query source information with policy rules.
+In a situation where access to DNS resolver is not limited using IP firewall, you can implement access restrictions using the view module which combines query source information with policy rules.
 Following configuration allows only queries from clients in subnet 192.0.2.0/24 and refuses all the rest.